DigiBP/Hoselupf/README.md

 When the supplier preselection was finished a notification to the Purchasing department will be sent via Microsoft Teams.
 The task will be completed within Camunda wiht a API call.

 #### Send requirements to purchasing
 With this flow the requirements will be sent out from the Microsoft PowerApp to the Microsoft Teams channel of the Purchasing department.
-The task will be completed within Camunda wiht a API call
+The task will be completed within Camunda wiht a API call.

-.
 #### Inform purchasing about material pickup date
 With this flow the Purchasing department will be informed when the Production Department entered a pickup date for a certain RFQ.
 This information will be sent via Microsoft Teams.
-The task will be completed within Camunda wiht a API call
+The task will be completed within Camunda wiht a API call.

 ## Conclusion & Next Steps